The Manse, Mount Druitt: History

 After a split in the Church, Blacktown City Council bought the house in 2001 and rented it out as a residence.
 During this period a fireplace, an organ and other items disappeared from the building.
-From 2007-8 Council have undertaken conservation and restoration works to the property to prepare it for a community use.
+From 2007 to 2008 Council have undertaken conservation and restoration works to the property to prepare it for a community use.

 The Manse today houses the Mount Druitt Historical Society.

 A very fine and largely intact early country style dwelling, it is the oldest remaining building in Mount Druitt.